Flow Solver Tutorials

 Intent: Demonstrate simple turbulent execution of the baseline flow solver

-This tutorial will describe how to set up and execute a simple turbulent flow solve using FUN3D.
+This tutorial will describe how to set up and obtain a coarse-grid turbulent flow solution with FUN3D v13.3.

-Grid files are included in the standard FUN3D distribution.
-Note that the grids for this case are very coarse and are intended for demonstration, rather than accurate aerodynamic analysis.
-The geometry consists of a stand-alone ONERA M6 (OM6) wing.
-Half-plane symmetry is assumed.
+All the grid and input files may be downloaded as described below.
+Note that the grid for this case is very coarse and is intended for demonstration rather than accurate aerodynamic analysis.
+The geometry consists of a stand-alone ONERA M6 (OM6) wing with a symmetry boundary condition imposed at the wing root.

-The reader should be familiar with the flow solver inputs (See Flow Solver Namelist Input).
+The reader should be familiar with the flow solver inputs (See FUN3D Manual: Appendix B FUN3D Input Files).

 Compilation and linking